Guide to Streaming Video Services

 The Roku Channel

-Roku has started moving aggressively into sports.
-Last season, it teamed up with the NFL to create the NFL Zone within its Sports section on the main Roku app, a centralized location to find live and upcoming games.
-It also secured a multiyear deal for MLB’s “Sunday Leadoff” live baseball games.
+Roku has started to aggressively move into sports.
+For example, it’s teamed up with the NFL to create the NFL Zone within its Sports section on the main Roku app, a centralized location to find live and upcoming games.
+It also secured a multiyear deal for MLB’s “Sunday Leadoff” live baseball games, which had been on Peacock.
 Roku also has a free NBA channel called NBA Zone.

 Check out The Roku Channel.